djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/README.md

 2. Enables natural interaction between employees and backend HR systems through an intuitive app interface.

-3. Uses reasoning and actioning skills to fetch or update information securely and reliably.
+3. Uses reasoning and tools to fetch or update information securely and reliably.

 4. Seamlessly integrates with internal systems using OpenAPI connectors.